-- A grade of D is not acceptable for licensure in major courses or in professional education courses. - Although not required to do so, the student is encouraged to choose a second Cognate Studies area which leads to additional licensure in an area relevant to the education of children with special needs. - All prerequisite requirements must be met prior to enrolling in specific courses.
+Note 1: A grade of D is not acceptable for licensure in major courses or in professional education classes.

+Note 2: Although not required to do so, the student is encouraged to choose a second Cognate Studies area which leads to additional licensure in an areas relevant to the education of children with special needs.

+Note 3: All prerequisite requirements must be met prior to enrolling in specific courses.
 Please check individual courses for prerequisites.